Covid hits Warriors as star ruled out of homecoming match

 The club are confident there won't be, after only their second Covid scratching this season (Bayley Sironen missed the round four clash with the Broncos), but as the All Blacks have discovered this week, there is often no rhyme or reason to Covid spread.

-The Warriors have daily RAT tests.
+The Warriors have daily RATs.
 The players will be tested again on Saturday morning, before the final check on early Sunday afternoon, just before the team get on the bus to Mt Smart.

 That trip will be extra special for prop Bunty Afoa, whose 100th NRL game dovetails with the homecoming celebration.